 To reduce your risk be sure to keep your alcohol consumption within the weekly guidelines and consider quitting smoking.
 Your dentist will be able to offer help and support in quitting and will also be able to direct you to other services which can help you quit.

 A poor diet can increase your risk of developing mouth cancer.
 This can be due to a lack of vitamins and minerals.
+A diet that is high in fat and sugar can increase inflammation in the body, which can contribute to abnormal cell growth.

 A diet high in fresh fruit and vegetables seems to reduce the risk of developing mouth cancer.
 Foods high in antioxidant vitamins help to prevent damage to body cells.
+However, don’t assume that a healthy diet will remove the risk of developing mouth cancer.
+You shouldn’t avoid dental checkups and oral cancer screening just because you have a healthy diet.

 Sunlight and Sunbeds